theriou/EQ-Discord-Bot/README.md

 \
 Requires an AllowedChannelsAdmin.txt:\
 This file needs 1 channel per line that you would like the bot to Respond to Reload queries with, this should be in an "Admin" like channel so random users can't constantly reload files on you\
-The reload command currently accepts: achieve, channel, dbstr (faction + overseer), event, item, patch, spell, all (everything in the list)\
+The reload command currently accepts: achieve, channel, dbstr (faction + overseer), event, item, patch, role, spell, all (everything in the list)\
 \
 Requires up to the following EQ files based on which you want to enable/do:\
 dbstr_usL.txt - L Live, T Test, B Beta after i.e. dbstr_usL.txt for Live Faction, Overseer Agents, and Overseer Quests\